fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-In this chapter, you have learned a lot about both the technical and non-technical considerations of fairness in machine learning.
+In this lab, you have learned a lot about both the technical and non-technical considerations of fairness in machine learning.
 These exercises will help you think much more deeply about the topic: